2022

 - Category:

 Victoria’s alcohol and other drug (AOD) treatment system cannot meet community demand for treatment.
 COVID-19 has only made this worse.
-The Victorian Alcohol and Drug Association (VAADA) today releases their election statement calling for fair and equitable access to AOD treatment across Victoria.
-The statement, referencing Victorian AOD treatment agency waitlist data, reveals that the
+The Victorian Alcohol and Drug Association (VAADA) today releases their

 -